 Collector limpet controller

 Something which saves a lot of tedious manual cargo-scooping.
 The controller dispatches drones, called limpets, which fly out of your ship, collect mined ore, or cargo canisters and return them to your cargo scoop.
+Handy tip: if you have a ship large enough, you can have multiple controllers.

 Fuel transfer limpet controller